 "Yes," she replied.
 "And then I stopped."

-Having worked side by side on the same unit with her for quite some time, I realized why she had responded the way she did.
+Having worked side by side on the same unit with her for quite some time, I was familiar enough with her "personality and unique characteristics" to realize why she had responded the way she did.
 Her approach to authority was basically confrontational.
 In her everyday work environment, she made it obvious to everyone around her that, "Nobody's going to tell ME what to do!"
 So, when I gave her suggestions under hypnosis that she was going to stop smoking, her life narrative required that she had to first go home and deliberately smoke up a whole pack just to prove that I wasn't telling HER what to do.
 Then, once she had made the point to her own satisfaction, she could comply with my suggestions because she was ready to change.